Nana-447/react--fully-from-scratch/readmes/TECHNOTES.md

 - It allows you to use props passed to the component inside the constructor and not only inside the functions;
 - ``constructor(props)``
 - ``super(props)``

+## LIFECYCLES FOR CLASS COMPONENTS
+- constructor() = "Start"
+- super() is used inside the constructor to use the lifecycles and extend props and functions;

+- render();
+- componentDidMount() = "OnOpen" API calls basically comes here
+- componentDidUpdate(); = "OnLoad" - usually triggered everytime the component is rerendered (setState);
+- shouldComponentUpdate(nextProps, nextState) = Based on the new props or newState, we can trigger or not the rerender.
+If return true, our component will update.
+If return false, it will not update;
+- componentWillUnmount(); = "OnClose"